 ABOUT CIRCLESOF CARING

-Since 2001, Circles of Caring Adult Day Services
+Since 2001, Circles of Caring Adult Day Health

 has been a treasured resource, providing services to individuals and families living on the Palouse.
-The skilled services provided by the highly qualified professionals working for our program make it possible for many vulnerable adults and frail elders to remain in more affordable and emotionally-supportive care of their families.
-Our program also makes it possible for family caregivers to remain in the workforce, knowing that their loved ones are secure during the workday.
+The skilled services provided by qualified professionals working for our program make it possible for many vulnerable adults and elders to remain in a emotionally-supportive care.

 Our mission is to…